 - The damages you have incurred and will likely incur in the future.1

-2. Why a well-written demand letter is important?
+2. Why is a well-written demand letter important?

 A well-written letter sets the tone for the settlement negotiations.
 It lets the insurance claims adjuster know you are serious about pursuing your right to compensation, whether as